zaxblackdragon/project2/README.md

-# Working on the data base and sequelize today
+# Working with registering pets:

+## Add Pet
+registerPet.html => takes the user input

+registerPet.js => captures user input and stores it for the api

+apiRoutes.js => uses the pets.js in models to convert data types and send to the DB

 #### Pet Lost and Found